axeltanjung/deepseek_ollama/README.md

-# Local ChatGPTs with Thinking UI
+# Local ChatGPTs with Thinking UIs
 This project leverages DeepSeek-R1 and Streamlit to create a 100% locally running mini-ChatGPT app.

 ## Features